TUM-DSE/morphos/REPRODUCE.md

 ## Build

 1. Run `just build-morphos` to build unikraft variants (calls `nix/unikraft.nix`)
-2. Run `just TODO` to build and verify eBPF programs
+2. Run `just build-ebpf` to build and verify eBPF programs

 ## Running the Evaluation

-After completing all of the above, you can launch the benchmarks on wilfred, the load generator.
+After completing all of the above, you can launch the benchmarks on christina, the load generator.

 Overview:

+- `measure_throughput.py`: 7.9 hours for Fig. 1, 10, 11
 - `measure_firewall.py`: 3.3 hours for Fig. 13
 - `measure_latency.py`: 0.5 hours for Fig. 1, 12
 - `measure_reconfiguration.py`: 0.7 hours for Fig. 2, 7, 9
-- `measure_throughput.py`: 7.9 hours for Fig. 1, 10, 11
 - `measure_misc.py`: 0.1 hours for Fig. 8, 9

 Execute the python scripts on **christina**.